Berg Lake Trail Reopens: Everything You Need to Know for 2026

 Valley of a Thousand Falls, Berg Lake Trail (Mount Robson Provincial Park).

-• Where to Book: BC Parks Online Reservation System
+• Booking is through the BC Parks Online Reservation System

 Valley of a Thousand Falls, Berg Lake Trail (Mount Robson Provincial Park).